With not long to go now until you join us, what do you need to know and do to make sure you get the best start at Federation?

 Questions about getting organised?

-Please contact International student support: email@example.com
+Please contact International student advisory: email@example.com